-The direct effects of positive and negative emotions on behavioral attitude are both significant (supporting H7a and H7b), even though negative emotions have a very low and negative impact and positive emotions have a very high and positive impact ($\beta = -0.06$ and 0.66).
+The direct effects of positive and negative emotions on behavioral attitude are both significant (supporting H7a and H7b), even though negative emotions have a very low and negative impact and positive emotions have a very high and positive impact ( $\beta = -0.06$ and 0.66).

-Table I shows that positive emotions are primarily influenced by PWOM (β =0.45), indicating that the travel agency Star Tour marketers should focus on PWOM rather than on reducing NWOM.
-On the other hand it is interesting that the negative effect of NWOM on positive emotions is relatively high (β = -0.28), indicating that marketers should not completely ignore NWOM.
-Negative emotions are primarily influenced by NWOM (β = 0.57); PWOM has a limited negative effect on negative emotions (β = -0.25).
-Social norm has only a moderate impact on positive as well as negative emotions (β = 0.18; -0.14).
+Table I shows that positive emotions are primarily influenced by PWOM ( $\beta = 0.45$ ) indicating that marketers should focus on PWOM rather than reducing NWOM.
+On the other hand it is interesting that the negative effect of NWOM on positive emotions is relatively high ( $\beta = -0.28$ ), indicating that marketers cannot completely ignore NWOM.
+Negative emotions are primarily influenced by NWOM ( $\beta = 0.57$ ); PWOM has limited negative effect on negative emotions ( $\beta = -0.25$ ).
+Social norm has only moderate impact on positive as well as negative emotions ( $\beta = 0.18$ ; -0.14).
 These findings indicate that emotions are a mediator for both WOM and social norm; but emotions are especially important as a mediator for WOM.